mecid/mecid.github.io/_posts/2019-09-10-accessibility-in-swiftui.md

 In the recent example, we use accessibility with sort priority parameter to reorder accessibility tree of the view.
 By default, every view has a priority equals to zero. **Remember that higher numbers appear first.**

 #### AccessibilityChildBehavior
 Sometimes we need to combine accessibility elements inside any view and assign it to a parent view as a single accessibility element.
-It becomes super handy when you want to make your cells easily navigable with *VoiceOver*.
+It becomes super handy when you want to make your cells easily navigable with VoiceOver.
 You can combine accessibility elements inside it into a single element attached to the cell itself.
 We can do that by using *accessibilityElement* modifier.
 Let's take a look at a quick example.

 ```swift
 struct SleepDetailsRow: View {